 Heat the oven to 375F degrees.
 Oil or line a 12-hole muffin tin with paper (spray oil the papers!)

-Combine: Add the wet ingredients into the dry and gently mix until mostly incorporated.
+Step 4: Combine.
+Add the wet ingredients into the dry and gently mix until mostly incorporated.
 Add the blueberries, folding in just enough to distribute.

-Scoop batter into the muffin tin, an ice cream scoop works great for this.
+Step 5 Fill.
+Spoon the batter into the muffin pan using paper liners.
+(You can also use a nonstick muffin pan sprayed with olive oil cooking spray.)
+An ice cream scoop works great for this.
 Fill up to the top.
 Press a few blueberries into the top of each muffin.
+Sprinkle 1-2 teaspoons of the streusel over the top of each muffin.

 Tender Blueberry Muffins with lemon zest, vanilla and cardamom, lightly sweetened & can be made with fresh or frozen blueberries.
 Gluten-free adaptable.
 A delicious breakfast or afternoon snack.
 Gluten free adaptable.